Gaudi Buildings in Barcelona: 6 Amazing Examples of Architecture

 Gaudi’s magnum opus, the Sagrada Familia is the largest unfinished Catholic church in the world.

-Park Güell
+2. Park Güell

 Built in the first decade and a half of the 20th century, Park Güell is a 45-acre expanse of green and bizarre mosaics overlooking Barcelona.
-The colorful terrace is the most picturesque part of the park, which not only has stunning views of the city, but has a mosaic-clad bench in the form of a giant snake.
+The colorful terrace is the most picturesque part of the park.
+It offers stunning views of the city, and has a mosaic-clad bench in the form of a giant snake.

 The park teems with iconography, everything from references to Catalan nationalism to religious symbols.

-Originally, they envisioned the park as a residence for the city’s affluent set and the owner of the land, Palau Güell had intended to build and sell residences on the site.
-They constructed only two of the dozen or so and today you can still marvel at the Gaudi-designed structures in the park.
+Originally, they envisioned the park as a residence for the city’s affluent set.
+The owner of the land, Palau Güell had intended to build and sell residences on the site.
+However, they constructed only two of the dozen or so.
+Which means that today, they are still open to the public to marvel at as they visit the park.

-La Pedrera (Casa Milà)
+3. La Pedrera (Casa Milà)

 The apartment building formerly known as Casa Milà is a Gaudi masterpiece.
 Located in L’Eixample, the building’s undulating, curving facade evokes a seaside cliff, characteristic of Gaudi philosophy that architecture is best when it references the natural world.
 The 33 wavy, wrought-iron balconies further elucidate the emphasis on nature.